-- The Scrappy: Andy and Randy.
+- Andy and Randy.
 Fans were just as irritated by them as the other characters.

 - We're Still Relevant, Dammit!: Though not so much a case of "We're still relevant to the times, dammit!" as much a case of "We're still relevant without Jim Henson, dammit!".
 YMMV on how well the series answered that question.